WRLC Handbook

 204 Probationary Period

 All new employees of the WRLC must successfully complete a probationary period lasting three months.
 The probationary period allows the employee and the WRLC to determine if the employee is suited for the position.
-During the probationary period, employees may be terminated at the will of the employee or the WRLC at any time for any reason not prohibited by law, with or without cause.
+Like all WRLC employees, excluding the Executive Director, during the probationary period, employees may be terminated at the will of the employee or the WRLC at any time for any reason not prohibited by law, with or without cause.
 The normal probationary period is three months; however, it can be extended to six months at the request of the supervisor.

 205 Access to Personnel Files